MetalSlug/MAMERedump/README.md

 # Folders in this repository

-MAME Redump 0.246
+MAME Redump
 - Current CHD files

-MAME Redump 0.246 - Missing
+MAME Redump - Missing
 - Missing Redump Games

-MAME 0.246 Software List CHDs (merged)
+MAME Software List CHDs (merged)
 - All MAME SW CHDs with additional track and checksum information

-MAME 0.246 Additional Redump CHDs
+MAME Additional Redump CHDs
 - Redump CHDs which are not included in MAME SW CHDs

-# MAME Redump 0.246 status and used sets
+# Status and used sets

 Acorn - Archimedes
 - Redump 2022-07-06 (50)